First-Time Apartment Renter's Guide: 20 Step Checklist

 • Who will buy the furniture, and who will take it if someone moves out?

-Some neighborhoods like downtown Seattle or Boston rarely require personal vehicles, as they offer plenty of public transportation options.
+Decide what you actually need—covered, assigned, or street parking—and factor it into your monthly rent budget.
+In walkable cities like downtown Seattle or Boston, a car might be optional.
 Suburban areas, on the other hand, require reliable parking, impacting what kind of apartment complex you choose.

-Outdoor amenities can be essential for a first-time apartment.
-If your apartment community has private outdoor spaces with access to equipment like grills and lawn games, you can host some spectacular gatherings with your friends.
+For example, if you love to host and your apartment complex has private outdoor spaces with access to equipment like grills and lawn games, that amenity’s worth keeping.
 Plus, you won’t have to worry about spending money on those items yourself.

 For example, a bottom-floor apartment may prove cheaper than others, with less legwork to get to the main door and amenities.
-You also don't need to worry about a dog or children running around and disturbing neighbors below you.
-However, the views are usually the worst in the building.
+You also don’t need to worry about a dog or children running around and disturbing neighbors below you.
+However, the views usually aren’t as glamorous.

 Essential Tips for First-Time Renters